TO TOP

 • Certified copy of child’s birth certificate

-Cronje says online school parents need to ensure that they adhere to a number of requirements, including that the lessons offered to the learners fall within the scope of the compulsory phases of education.
+Cronje says online education parents need to ensure that they adhere to a number of requirements, including that the lessons offered to the learners fall within the scope of the compulsory phases of education.
 (Source: Education.gov)

 The application must be done for Grade 1 through to Grade 9.
 The grades are categorised as follows; foundation phase for Grade 1-3, intermediate phase for Grade 4-6, and senior phase for Grade 7-9.
 There is also a list of records that the parents need to keep as portfolio of evidence, which includes, amongst others, record of attendance, portfolio of work, portfolio of the educational support given to the child, evidence of the continuous assessment of the child’s work, evidence of the assessment and or examination at the end of each year, and evidence at the end of Grade 3, 6 and 9 that shows whether your child has achieved the outcomes for these grades.”